CoderDojo-Content/Intermediate-Unity/en/GUI.md

    score = 0;
    ```

 7. Now that you have a variable to change, you can update the score in the "OnCollisionEnter()" function of the "destroyLaser" script.
 First you need to make sure you can get the score from the "PlayerController" script.
-Add this to the 'Start()' function:
+Add `PlayerController playerScript` and `Text displayedScore` above `Start()`.
+Now add this to the 'Start()' function:

     ```csharp
-    Player playerScript = GameObject.Find("Player").GetComponent<PlayerController>();
+    playerScript = GameObject.Find("Player").GetComponent<PlayerController>();
-    Text displayedScore = GameObject.Find("Score").GetComponent<Text>();
+    displayedScore = GameObject.Find("Score").GetComponent<Text>();
     ```

+Finally, add this to the `OnCollisionEnter()` function:

     ```csharp
     playerScript.score += 1;
     displayedScore.text = "Score: " + playerScript.score.ToString();
     ```

   The first line is how you access the public score variable you made in the Player class.
 It means find the "Player" object and get the "Player script.

   You access the score with the **dot operator** and add one to the score. ```displayedScore.text``` is the text that is displayed to the screen for the players score. **ToString()** just converts the score which is a number into a string so it can be displayed.

 8. Add a new **UI Text** element to your canvas and call it "winOrLose".
 Make the text style match your score's text style, then remove all the text from the text box.
 Change the width of the **Rect Transform** to 200.

 9. Now you are going to update the "Player" script so that it updates the "winOrLose" text based on the player losing or winning your game.
 Since the code will be the same for losing and winning you can create a **function** so that you don't have duplicate code.
-Put this function in your "Player" script.
+Put this function in your "PlayerController" script.

     ```csharp
     void endGame(string text)